openSUSE/nailed/README.md

 ## What is nailed?

-`nailed` consists of a back-end CLI for data collection and a sinatra based web front-end for visualization of relevant development data of SUSE Products.
+`nailed` consists of a back-end CLI for data collection and a sinatra based web front-end for visualization of relevant development data of Products that have their bugtracker on Bugzilla and (optionally) their codebase on GitHub.

+`Be aware` that the bugzilla layout (metadata) is still SUSE specific, which may not be useful for everybody. e.g. it relies on bugs being tagged as L3.
+The plan is to make it optional in the future.

 ## Usage